webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 1. USB:
     * Please use [this](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html) as a proper guide to map your USB ports.
     * Once mapped, make sure to replace the `USBInjectAll.kext` entry under `Kernel-Add` with `USBMap.kext`.
 Also disable `XhciPortLimit` under `Kernel-Quirks`.
-    * NOTE: The `XhciPortLimit` quirk may not work on macOS 11.3+ so it's recommended to install an older version to map and then update.
+    * **NOTE**: The `XhciPortLimit` quirk may not work on macOS 11.3+ so it's recommended to install an older version to map and then update.
 2. Custom Memory (SMBIOS MacPro7,1 only):
     * Depending on how many memory DIMM slots on your motherboard are filled, rename the Memory Dictionary under `PlatformInfo` and remove the other one.
 (I.E. I only have 4 DIMM slots filled, so I renamed `#Memory - 4 DIMMS` to `Memory` and deleted `#Memory - 8 DIMMS` and `#Memory - 2 DIMMS`).
     * Expand `Devices` under `PlatformInfo-Memory-Devices` and adjust the following properties that match your Memory.